-Households Households receiving water households % of households not receiving water Areas Reasons for not receiving water Zastron 4 649 4 184 90% 1 .Phomolong 2 .Ezbeleni 3 .Itumeleng Daily demand exceeding plant operating capacity Rouxille 2 088 2 088 100% 0% - - Smithfield 1 635 1 635 100% 0% - - Total Households 8 372 7 907 94 1 .Phomolong 2 .Ezbeleni 3 .Itumeleng Daily demand exceeding plant operating capacity Non- domestic (e.g. schools, clinics etc.) 2 411 Total supply to households 10 783 each household receives 6kl free water per month.
+Households Households receiving water households % of households not receiving water Areas Reasons for not receiving water Zastron 4 649 4 184 90% 10% 1 .Phomolong 2 .Ezbeleni 3 .Itumeleng Daily demand exceeding plant operating capacity Rouxille 2 088 2 088 100% 0% - - Smithfield 1 635 1 635 100% 0% - - Total Households 8 372 7 907 94 6% 1 .Phomolong 2 .Ezbeleni 3 .Itumeleng Daily demand exceeding plant operating capacity Non- domestic (e.g. schools, clinics etc.) 2 411 Total supply to households 10 783

+Municipal policy dictates that all water users enjoy a level of service higher than the RDP standard.
+This implies that all users have a water connection on their property.
+Furthermore, each household receives 6kl free water per month.
 The three towns are reliant on a variety of groundwater and local surface water resources for bulk supply.
 However, both of these resources have proven to be unsustainable for the current and future water needs.
 Sustainable surface water resources are located between 15km and 30km from the towns.
 According to the report "Mohokare Local Municipality: Implementation Readiness Report: Mohokare Bulk Water Supply Scheme, 2009" the projected population to 2030 indicates that the peak demand for Smithfield, Rouxville and Zastron will exceed the available supply capacity from both surface and ground water.